ccg-v/ft_irc/CLIENT_CLASS.md

 A `_buffer` attribute in the Client class is needed to temporarily store incomplete or incoming data from the client socket until it can be processed.
 Data sent by clients over a network is received in chunks.
 A single `recv()` call might not always receive a complete command or message, especially if the message is large or the network is slow. `_buffer` allows the server to store incomplete data until the full message or command is received.
-In IRC, commands are separated by line endings `(\r\n)`.
+IRC messages are line-based and use `\r\n` as the delimiter.
 A client might send multiple commands in a single transmission, or a command might span multiple transmissions.
 The `_buffer` allows the server to:

 - Accumulate data until it encounters a full line (ending with `\r\n`).
 - Split the data into multiple commands if multiple `\r\n`-terminated lines are received at once.